opensoars/badblock/README.md

 Badblock
 ========

-Chrome extension that blocks the bad internet stuff!
+Chrome extension that blocks the bad web stuff!

 ---